Colonial Development and Welfare Acts

 The Colonial Development and Welfare Acts were a series of acts implemented by the British Parliament.

 Colonial Development Act 1929

 Following the First World War, a group of European settlers emerged in Kenya, known as the Happy Valley set.
 Under the political guidance of Lord Delamere they sought to ensure that colonial policy suited the interests of these White settlers.
-However, with a certain amount of migration from the sub-continent of India, then under British rule, the racial exclusivity of the prime areas for settling came into dispute, and in 1923 Lord Devonshire issued the Devonshire Declaration.
+However, with a certain amount of migration from the sub-continent of India, then under the British Raj, the racial exclusivity of the prime areas for settling came into dispute, and in 1923 Victor Cavendish, 9th Duke of Devonshire issued the Devonshire Declaration.

 Colonial Development and Welfare Act 1940

 In 1942 the provisions of the Colonial Development and Welfare Act 1940 (3 & 4 Geo.
 6. c.
 40) were used initially to fund the British Colonial Research Committee.
 Later the Colonial Social Science Research Council which was set up in 1944.
 The act provided for £5 million per year for development and £500,000 per year for research.